zachjob/bitmaker/README.md

 - Level 11 & 12: Bell / 3,000 points
 - Level 13+: Key / 5,000

-# Stretch Goal 3: High Score
+# Stretch Goal: High Score

 Add a high score stat on the top of the screen.

 - figure out how to let the user input 3 characters for their initials
 - save the high score to disk so that when you play Pac-Man again, it will read the high score and display it

+# Stretch Goal: Eat all four ghosts first before eating a new power pellet

+Prevent Pac-Man from eating a power-pellet if one has already been consumed and there are edible ghosts remaining.

+# Stretch Goal: Make Pac-Man Real-Time

+Integrate `setTimeout()` into `eatPowerPellet()` so that all ghosts return to `edible: false` after 10 seconds.

 # Submit Your Work

 Remember to submit your assignment after you've finished.

-Now that you're all done, go outside and find the nearest time-machine, travel back to a 1980s arcade, and see if you can get the highest-score possible (3,333,360 points!).